 Students who find lost articles are asked to take them to the office before or after school.
 Lost articles, which are not claimed within a reasonable time, will be given away.
+Access to the lost and found will be provided by an administrator before and/or after school or during a break period.
 Label all clothing, books, etc. so they can be identified.